SP-NTX/737-400/README.md

 Download tutorial:

-1 option: Latest release, click the latest version on the right side of the screen.
+Option 1: Latest release, click the latest version on the right side of the screen.
 Download the source code, extract the zip file rename the extracted folder to 737-400, without -master or -version number.
-Paste the folder into $FG-ROOT/Aircraft/
+Create custom aircraft folder anywhere, for example on desktop, turn on FlightGear, and add Custom Aircraft Folder in the Addons tab.
+Paste the folder with arcraft into your custom aircraft folder.

-Option 2: Click Code >> Download zip. extract the zip file rename the extracted folder to 737-400, without -master or -version-number.
-Paste the folder into $FG-ROOT/Aircraft/
+Option 2: Click Code >> Download zip. extract the zip file rename the extracted folder to 737-400, without -master or -version-number. then do the same things as in Option 1

 This work is based on the work of Gabriel Hernandez (YV3399), David Culp (FDM) and Innis Cunningham (3d-model).